eCommerce Email Marketing Automation and Email Workflows for 2020

 Before we start, let me get this straight.

-If you sell anything online, you must have an email marketing strategy.
+If you sell anything online, you need to have an email marketing strategy.

-Because email is the most efficient and cost-effective digital marketing channel.
+Why?
+Because email is the most efficient and cost-effective digital marketing channel available.

 Sending automated emails to your customers will help you to increase your conversion rate and average order value significantly.